Understanding Section 127 Plan: Your Guide to Making Smart Tax Choices

 To comply with the IRS, verify that your Section 127 plan lets an appropriate segment of the workforce reap the rewards.

-In IRS terms, a "Highly Compensated Employee" is basically someone who:
+In IRS terms, a "Highly Compensated Employees (HCEs)" are individuals who either:

 What is the IRS Section 127 Limit?